We're in Love Already: A Wood-Fired Oven, Flour Milled Fresh Onsite and Local Grain from Local Farmers

 No white flour to be found at Seylou, Bethony cares so much about his product that he will be milling his own flours, one of only a handful of places on the East Coast that have a mill operation.

-“At Bread Lab, we research and planted different grains that hadn’t been used, and I worked with each one as a baker to find out about them because each one is different.
+“At Bread Lab, we researched and planted different grains that hadn’t been used in commercial bakeries, and I worked with each one as a baker to find out about them and their properties, because each one is different.
 And when you mill grain yourself it is a wild card—it the opposite of standardized.
 White flour is dead, it isn’t living anymore.
 And what most people really don’t know is that most processed flour, even whole grain, isn't fresh.
 Flour gets rancid, it doesn’t last.
 Even culinary students can’t tell the difference when they smell fresh flour from old, rancid flour.
 We haven’t been educated on what fresh flour is because we have moved so far away from experiencing it or eating bread made from it.”

 The commitment Seylou has made to producing good whole grain bread will be obvious on entry.
 Plans call for a very large, multi-ton stone mill from New American Stone Mills to be located near the front door of the shop, near pallets of grain and wood for the wood-fired rotating deck oven.